supaglue-labs/supaglue/docs/docs/faq.md

 ## When are you going to be production-ready?

-We're still early in our journey (public alpha) but hope to be ready soon.
+We're still early in our journey (public alpha) but will be ready soon.
 Join our Slack community and/or sign up for our mailing list for updates!

-## Are you planning to support other integrations besides Salesforce and HubSpot?
+## Are you planning to support non-CRM integrations?

-Yes, see our roadmap for more details.
+Yes, we plan to expand to other verticals.
+Please let us know if you have a specific use case Supaglue can help with.

 ## What kind of tracking/analytics do you collect?